 - Human Biology Concentration – for students pursuing admissions into allied health programs and related careers (nursing, physical therapy, medical technology, physician assistant, and public health).

 - Pre-Medical Concentration – for students seeking admission into dental, medical, pharmacy, or veterinary programs.

 - Biology Educator Concentration – for students pursuing a teaching career in biology.

 The Minor in Biology provides an area of secondary expertise for a variety of careers, including journalism, public policy, computer science, consulting, chemistry, and business.

-Download Biology Program Information and Brochure below for more details on coursework and degree plans.
+Download the Biology Program Information and Brochure below for more details on coursework and degree plans.

 Special Programs and Activities

 HT now offers an interdisciplinary Environmental Studies degree program for students interested in areas like public policy, conservation, environmental advocacy, multidisciplinary research, and education.
 Contact Dean Keddy-Hector for more information.